black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 In order to run your spreadsheet functions, you need to be able to parse and evaluate the input string.
 This is a great time to use another function.

 Declare an evalFormula arrow function which takes the parameters x and cells.

+# Step 34
+In your evalFormula, declare an idToText arrow function which takes an id parameter.

+Your idToText function should return the result of calling .find() on the cells array with a callback function that takes an cell parameter and returns cell.id === id.

+Both of your functions should use implicit returns.